Generic Name: methocarbamol (meth-oh-CAR-buh-mahl)

 Relieving muscle pain and discomfort caused by certain muscle conditions.
 It is used along with rest and physical therapy

-Methocarbamol tablets is a skeletal muscle relaxant.
+Methocarbamol tablets are a skeletal muscle relaxant.
 The precise way it works is unknown, but it is thought to depress the central nervous system.
 It has no direct effect on the muscle.

 Do NOT use methocarbamol tablets if: